mitodl/handbook/openedx/MITx-edx-integration-tutor.md

       - `sync_courseruns --all ALL` in MITxPro
    - `repair_missing_courseware_records` should also work.

-In the separate browser session, attempt to log in again.
-This time, you should be able to log in through MIT Application, and you should be able to get to the edX LMS dashboard.
+In a separate browser session, attempt to log in again.
+This time, you should be able to log in through the MIT Application, and you should be able to get to the edX LMS dashboard.
 If not, then double-check your provider configuration settings and try again.

    - If you are still getting "Can't fetch settings" errors, **make sure** your Site is set properly.